-Miami-Dade County's streets will balance the competing demands for space in a manner that is safe for all users.
+Miami-Dade County's streets will balance the competing demands for space among all potential users in a manner that is safe for all users.
 Promoting safety on all streets may include speed reductions, traffic calming, and enhanced facilities for bikes and pedestrians.